mathetake/mathetake.github.io/index.md

 ## Employment History

+#### September, 2020 - Current: software engineer at Tetrate

+- working on [proxy-wasm](https://github.com/proxy-wasm), envoy and istio related stuff

-#### October, 2019 - Current: software engineer at DMM.com
+#### October, 2019 - Autgust 2020: software engineer at DMM.com

 - tech lead at Data Application Engineering team since its very beginning
-- building k8s/AWS infrastructure, CI/CD pipeline and batch workflow execution environments from scratch
+- built k8s/AWS infrastructure, CI/CD pipeline and batch workflow execution environments from scratch

-#### April, 2017 - September, 2019: software engineer at Gunosy Inc.
+#### April, 2017 - September, 2019: software engineer at Gunosy

 - developed the server side infrastructure ranging from AWS VPC setup to Kubernetes cluster management using Terraform.
 - developed tens of microservices in Go
 - developed the search engine system on top of Elasticsearch
 - published two research papers about the recommendation system architecture and algorithm

-#### February, 2017 - March, 2017: software engineer intern at Gunosy Inc.
+#### February, 2017 - March, 2017: software engineer intern at Gunosy
 - built some machine learning models for news article recommendation

 ## Education